Growing the wealth

 Negotiations for Indigenous Leaders (Online)

-Learn how to become a better negotiator through analysis of negotiation styles and develop a practical understanding of effective negotiating behaviours that will improve your ability to plan and conduct successful day-to-day negotiations in a variety of situations.
-The course will also provide opportunities for students to determine what role, if any, cultural protocols, history, and Indigenous approaches to negotiation play in successful negotiation situations.
+Learn how to become a better negotiator by analyzing negotiation styles and developing a practical understanding of effective negotiating behaviours that will improve your ability to plan and conduct successful day-to-day negotiations in various situations.
+The course will also provide opportunities for students to determine what role if any, cultural protocols, history, and Indigenous approaches to negotiation play in successful negotiation situations.

 Financial Management for Indigenous Leadership (Online)